The basics

 Yes.
 One user account can have access to multiple customer timelines with the right permissions.
 Engineers see only the sites and cameras they should see, with audit trails per action.

 Yes.
-TetherX integrates with Immix (SureView), Sentinel, CONXTD, MASterMind, Bold Patriot Manitou and Stages out of the box.
+TetherX integrates with Immix, Sentinel, CONXTD, MASterMind, Bold Patriot Manitou, Stages and others out of the box - Any ARC software can connect via a generic link - no special integration required.
 ARC integration lives in the per-site settings.
 See control rooms for the full ARC workflow.

 AI, search & features

-TetherX AI launches with natural-language video search alongside the open-platform model.
-The trade-off historically was "AI search but locked-in" (Verkada, Rhombus) versus "open but no AI" (Eagle Eye, Videoloft).
-TetherX closes that gap.
+Yes.
+TetherX AI delivers person, vehicle and animal detection plus 63-class audio analytics, searchable across multi-site footage in seconds.
+The trade-off historically was "AI search but locked-in" (Verkada, Rhombus) versus "open but no AI" (Eagle Eye / Brivo, Videoloft).
+TetherX closes that gap across an open camera fleet.

 The visual timeline indexes events as they happen.
 Customers report 90% faster evidence retrieval compared to scrubbing through 24/7 footage.
 Combined with multi-camera Timelapse and event filtering, a specific incident is usually found in under a minute.